 transaction code See TC. transaction date When dealing with the State's acceptance of payment cards, the actual date upon which a credit card transaction occurred.
-This date differs from a transaction's settlement date. transaction fee When dealing with the State's acceptance of payment cards, the sum of the discount fee and the processing fee, but not the convenience fee. transaction type A code assigned by the Federal government that identifies the nature of grant or contract related transactions. transit card A card issued to State employees that can be used to electronically pay a discounted fare for local transportation in the Phoenix metropolitan area.
+This date differs from a transaction's settlement date. transaction fee When dealing with the State's acceptance of payment cards, the sum of the discount fee and the processing fee, but not the convenience fee. transaction type A code assigned by the Federal government that identifies the nature of grant or contract related transactions. transfer The movement of resources between funds and/or agencies.
+See interagency transfer.
+See intra agency transfer. transit card A card issued to State employees that can be used to electronically pay a discounted fare for local transportation in the Phoenix metropolitan area.
 The amount due from the employee is deducted from future pay checks.
 Transparency Website The comprehensive, public, online database of receipts and expenditures mandated and described by A.R.S. § 41-725. transportation expense The actual cost of transportation by airplane, train, bus, or car between a traveler's residence and temporary duty post.
 If the traveler is traveling free as a result of a frequent traveler award or similar program, or the traveler is riding as passenger in a vehicle, the transportation expense is zero.
 See local transportation. travel To go from one location to another on official business on behalf of the State.
-Travel begins when the traveler leaves his residence or duty post, whichever occurs last, and ends when he returns to his duty post or residence, whichever occurs first. cf. compensable time. cf. travel time. travel advance Money prepaid to a traveler for expenses yet to be incurred. travel card The State contracted credit accounts relating to travel.
-The Travel Card Program extends to include both the ETC and the CTA.
-Travel Card The system of administering State contracted credit accounts relating to travel.
-The Travel Card Program extends to include both the CTA and the ETC.
+Travel begins when the traveler leaves his residence or duty post, whichever occurs last, and ends when he returns to his duty post or residence, whichever occurs first. cf. compensable time. cf. travel time. travel advance Money prepaid to a traveler for expenses yet to be incurred.